w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum.md

 utilized:

 - Ethereum is a general-purpose blockchain that hosts the Ethereum Virtual Machine, an environment for executing smart contracts.
-Ethereum is homogenous but can utilize rollups and layer two solutions to scale its usage.
+Ethereum is homogeneous but can utilize rollups and layer two solutions to scale its usage.
 - Polkadot is a heterogeneous, multi-chain protocol (a "layer 0" or metaprotocol) that hosts multiple layer one blockchains and allows them to partake in shared security.
 Polkadot acts as a